 Some beard hair grows sideways due to the direction the follicle is facing.
 There isn’t a whole lot that can be done about this direction.

-But the fixes in this article will help you train, move, and hold the beard hairs in the direction you want them.
-Although they don’t do anything to change the initial growth direction of the hair, it definitely helps over time.
+The tips in this article will help you guide the beard hairs in the direction you want them.
+Although they don’t do anything to change the initial growth direction of the hair, they might help over time.

 What do I do about my beard growing sideways under my chin?

-This either refers to hair on your chin itself (the fore beard) or the neckbeard.
+This either refers to the hair on your chin itself (the fore beard) or the neckbeard.
 The same tips in this article apply.
-Trimming a well-defined neckline will always help make this less noticeable.
+Trimming a well-defined neckline

 Knowing what direction your beard likes to grow in different parts of your beard and at different stages of growth is important.